Sump Pumps in Ruston

 Living in a region that's prone to flooding as a result of storms means you probably experience leaking in your basement or crawlspace on a regular basis.
 Installing a sump pump could help prevent serious water damage to your home.
 As soon as water damage is left to fester, it can cause problems within the house structurally and even mold growth.
 Let Mark Johnson Plumbing install a sump pump for you.
 See what other customers have said about our sump pump services and other plumbing solutions here.

-Make sure your home is safe from water damage with our professional services.
 Call Mark Johnson Plumbing at (318) 257-6167 to get the best sump pump repair services in Ruston and the surrounding areas.

 Why Would Your Home Need a Sump Pump?

 Flood zones tend to get water leakage when storms hit.
 A sump pump will pump out the extra water that flows in before it has a chance to do any damage.
 Another reason you may need a sump pump is if you continually get water leaking into your basement due to the lack of gutters and downspouts.
 It's wise to have gutters on your home to divert the rainwater away from the foundation rather than toward it.

 You could also use a sump pump to guard against the possibility of a water heater leak, pipe burst, or other plumbing mishaps.
 Most sump pumps will automatically turn on right when they sense moisture, so you don't have to worry about manually switching it on.

 With two main types to choose from, you're sure to find one that's best for your needs and budget.
 The one you choose will also depend on the space you have and what kind of water problems you experience.